 - Shadow: Catching mice.

-- Woo: You know what’s one of my worst nightmares?
+- Woo: You know what one of my worst nightmares is?

 - Shadow: No, what is it?

 - Woo: Living in a cartoon world!
-If so we’d now get electrocuted by these mice, since vile predators like us would never be allowed to devour such super cute rodents!
+If we were, we’d get electrocuted by these mice, since vile predators like us would never be allowed to devour such super cute rodents!

 - Shadow: Whoa!
-That really sounds like a nightmare!
+That really does sound like a nightmare!

 - Woo: Tell me about it!
 I couldn’t sleep for two nights after watching a Tom and Jerry episode.